stevie-mayhew/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 ## Editing online

 The easiest way of making a change to the documentation is by clicking the "Edit this page" link at the bottom of the page you want to edit.
-Alternativly, you can find the appropriate .md file in the [github.com/silverstripe/silverstripe-framework](https://github.com/silverstripe/silverstripe-framework/tree/master/docs/) repository and press the "edit" button. **You will need a free GitHub account to do this**.
+Alternatively, you can find the appropriate .md file in the [github.com/silverstripe/silverstripe-framework](https://github.com/silverstripe/silverstripe-framework/tree/master/docs/) repository and press the "edit" button. **You will need a free GitHub account to do this**.

  * After you have made your change, describe it in the "commit summary" and "extended description" fields below, and press "Commit Changes".
  * After that you will see form to submit a Pull Request.
-You should just be able to submit the form, and your changes will be sent to the core team for approval.
+You should be able to adjust the version your document ion change is for and then submit the form.
+Your changes will be sent to the core committers for approval.

 <div class="warning" markdown='1'>
 You should make the changes in the lowest branch they apply to.
 For instance, if you fix a spelling issue that you